amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I insert a valid phone number
 >
-> Then I should see a notification saying "Insert the code sent to your phone" before change the password
+> Then I should see a notification saying "Insert the code sent to your phone"

-**Scenario: Inserting a wrong code in the two-step verification
+**Scenario: Inserting a wrong code in the two-step verification (email)
-> Given that I activated the *two-step verification* option in my account
+> Given that the *two-step verification* option in my account is activated
 >
 > And I click the "Forgot password?" button
 >
 > When I see a section saying: "Insert your phone number or email in order to receive a code"
 >
-> And I insert a valid phone number/ email
+> And I insert a valid phone email
 >
+> And I see a notification saying "Insert the code sent to your email"
+>
+> When I insert the wrong verification code
+>
+> Then I should see a notification saying "The  inserted code is incorrect.
+Send a new code?"

+**Scenario: Inserting a wrong code in the two-step verification (phone number)
+> Given that the *two-step verification* option in my account is activated
+>
+> And I click the "Forgot password?" button
+>
+> When I see a section saying: "Insert your phone number or email in order to receive a code"
+>
+> And I insert a valid phone number
+>
-> And I see a notification saying "Insert the code sent to your phone"
+> And I see a notification saying "Insert the code sent to your phone number"
 >
 > When I insert the wrong verification code
 >